BIMSBbioinfo/ikarus/README.rst

 Installation
 ============
-ikarus currently supports :code:`python 3.8`, and can be installed from PyPI:
+ikarus currently supports :code:`python>=3.8`, and can be installed from PyPI:

 ::